urakubo/RhoA-model/README.md

 ## System requirements

-Matlab plus the toolbox SimBiology.
-We confirmed the safe executions of sample programs on Matlab 2017b and 2018a on Microsoft Windows10.
+It requires the toolbox SimBiology on Matlab2022b or later (dictionary variable is used).

 ## Installation